BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 ### Delete the Kubernetes Cluster

-To delete the entire Kubernetes cluster delete the minikube or microk8s installation from your PC, like so:
+To delete the entire Kubernetes cluster delete the microk8s installation from your PC, like so:

 For microk8s, simply uninstall microk8s for the best cleanup.
 There are some other options to [reset the cluster](https://microk8s.io/docs/commands#heading--microk8s-reset) in case you don't want to completely remove it.

-For minikube, `minikube delete` should suffice.

 ## Further Reading